martasframos/Data-Projects/README.md

 The ranges explored for the hyperparameters are relatively small.
 This decision stems from preliminary analyses, which indicated that increasing the hyperparameter ranges yielded only marginal improvements in model performance (approximately +0.2 in accuracy).
 However, the computational time required for a broader search was significantly higher—over ten times greater than the current configuration.

 **Rationale for a Smaller Grid Search**
 Given the trade-off between computational efficiency and performance gains, I opted to conduct a more focused grid search.
 This approach ensures that the model training process remains efficient without sacrificing significant predictive performance.
-The results obtained from this smaller grid search will serve as a reliable foundation for understanding the model's behavior and guiding future optimization efforts.
+The results obtained from this smaller grid search will serve as a reliable foundation for understanding the model's behaviour and guiding future optimization efforts.

 After fitting the model, the accuracy achieved was **0.63**.
 Below are additional performance evaluations that further illustrate the model's effectiveness.